 Transportation- Dr. Mosser’s office is conveniently located just a few blocks from the Montgomery BART station.
 Wherever you’re staying in the bay area you can utilize the BART to get to his office (or St. Francis Hospital) by getting off at the ‘Montgomery BART station’ in Downtown Union Square.
 Prior to your arrival in the Bay Area you’ll want to download a transportation app on your smartphone such as Lyft or Uber.
 You can utilize Lyft and Uber to get you to BART stations (if you’re not staying within walking distance to one).
 I suggest for folks to take a LYFT or Uber with whoever is accompanying them after their surgery.
 This allows the person caring for you to fully attend to you.
 Utilizing the BART and transportation apps will cut down your costs tremendously.

 We understand that surgery is a big expenditure both emotionally and financially.
 Below is an extensive list of affordable options to choose from.
+Disclaimer: The prices listed for lodging accommodations on this page are averages.
+There may be some fluctuations in price, so please confirm details at the linked websites provided.
 We realize as all identities differ and so do your accommodation preferences.
 The Bay Area has a large queer, trans, and non-binary community.
 Due to this there is a possibility you will be able to find a place to stay in a shared community for free or discounted cost fairly close to Dr. Mosser’s.
 Our Director of Community Engagement Charity helps with placing folks in the appropriate spaces based on their needs.
 The list below starts from ‘possibly free’ meaning some folks may be able to host you without a charge and then moves up accordingly.

 Community Based Free/Low Cost Options